OgulcanErdag/aws-projects/001-roman-numerals-converter/cli-solution-roman-numbers.md

 3. After creating security Groups, We'll create our EC2 which has latest AMI id. to do this, we need to find out latest AMI with AWS system manager (ssm) command

-- This command is to get description of latest AMI ID (Linux 2) that we use.
+- This command is to get description of latest AMI ID (Linux 2023) that we use.

 ```bash

 aws ssm get-parameters --names /aws/service/ami-amazon-linux-latest/al2023-ami-kernel-6.1-x86_64 --region us-east-1
 ```

-- This command is to run querry to get latest AMI ID (Linux 2)
+- This command is to run querry to get latest AMI ID (Amazon Linux 2023)

 ```bash

 aws ssm get-parameters --names /aws/service/ami-amazon-linux-latest/al2023-ami-kernel-6.1-x86_64 --query 'Parameters[0].[Value]' --output text